 Filter collection and processing

-The team analyzes the particles using a variety of tests, including gravimetric mass measurements to measure fine and total aerosol mass, optical absorption, and X-ray fluorescence (XRF) to determine elemental composition.
+The team analyzes the particles using a variety of tests, including gravimetric mass measurements to measure fine and total aerosol mass, carbon, optical absorption, and X-ray fluorescence (XRF) to determine elemental composition.

 Until 2013, AQRC staff visited each of the IMPROVE aerosol samplers annually to conduct routine maintenance and calibration, make repairs and install equipment upgrades.
 With recent budget cuts, visits now take place every two years.